hickmanw/jupyterhub/docs/source/reference/spawners.md

 ## Spawner state

-JupyterHub should be able to stop and restart without tearing down single-user notebook servers.
+JupyterHub should be able to stop and restart without tearing down single-user servers.
 To do this task, a Spawner may need to persist some information that can be restored later.
 A JSON-able dictionary of state can be used to store persisted information.